xplode/xplode/_posts/2016-05-05-cloudfront-ssl.markdown

 layout: post
 title:  "Upload x509 certificate for use in CloudFront"
 date:   2016-05-05
-thumbnail: gtg_the-crew.png
-image: gtg_sun-over-shoulder.png
-categories: x509 cloudfront cdn aws
+tags: x509 cloudfront cdn aws
-tags: top_level_post
 ---

 CloudFront allows you to upload x509 certs to IAM for use by the CloudFront